NIDDK: FIRST PHOTOACTIVE DRUG TO FIGHT PARKINSON DISEASE

 Some human brains are nearly twice the size of others–but how might that matter?
 NIMH researchers and their NIH grant-funded colleagues have discovered that these differences in size are related to the brain’s shape and the way it is organized.
 The bigger the brain, the more its additional area is accounted for by growth in thinking areas of the cortex—at the expense of relatively slower growth in lower order emotional, sensory, and motor areas.
 The study incorporated brain scan data from more than 3,000 people.
-To pinpoint how the human brain’s organization varies in relation to how big it is, the researchers analyzed magnetic resonance imaging brain scans of youth from the Philadelphia Neurodevelopmental Cohort (link is external), an NIMH IRP sample, and the Human Connectome Project.
+To pinpoint how the human brain’s organization varies in relation to how big it is, the researchers analyzed magnetic resonance imaging brain scans of youth from the Philadelphia Neurodevelopmental Cohort, an NIMH IRP sample, and the Human Connectome Project.

 Since people with certain mental disorders show alterations in brain size related to genetic influences, the new cortex maps may improve an understanding of altered brain organization in disorders.
 The higher expanding regions are also implicated across diverse neurodevelopmental disorders, so the new insights may hold clues to understanding how genetic and environmental changes can impact higher mental functions.
 (NIH authors: P.K.
 Reardon, J. Seidlitz, S. Liu, L.S.
 Clasen, J.D.
 Blumenthal, F.M.
 Lalonde, A. Raznahan, Science eaar2578, DOI: 10.1126/science.aar2578)